Nowra Bridge project - Princes Highway upgrade

 The project team has used the recommendations from the submissions report of 2019 to help shape the final design.

-The detailed design was displayed for community feedback in June-August 2020.
+The detailed design was displayed for community feedback in 2020.
 There were a number of design changes made since concept to improve safety, amenity and access.

 Key features of the final design include: